 The MCO shall maintain a Drug Utilization Review (DUR) program in accordance with the Contract and the CMS Managed Care Final Rule (CMS-2390-F).
-The Prospective DUR Program, Retrospective DUR Program, and Educational DUR Program standards implemented by the MCO shall be consistent with the standards established by LDH in the Contract.
+The Prospective DUR Program, Retrospective DUR Program, and

+Educational DUR Program standards implemented by the MCO shall be consistent with the standards established by LDH in the Contract.
 The MCOs and Medicaid FFS will implement new and revised DUR criteria as voted on by the Medicaid DUR Board.
 LDH will send the MCO the approved new and revised MCO-specific DUR criteria, and the MCO shall implement within the time period established by LDH.
-DUR initiatives directed by LDH shall be implemented as directed or with written LDH approval of alternative programming reaching the same outcomes.
-DUR initiatives not or incorrectly implemented may result in monetary penalties.

-Any revisions to the MCO's DUR policy, procedures, or standards shall be approved by LDH prior to implementation.
+Any revisions to the MCO's DUR policy and procedures or utilization review process/procedure and included standards shall be approved by LDH prior to implementation.
 At a minimum, the MCO DUR programs shall include all Medicaid DUR Board initiatives and shall submit any new initiatives to LDH that it would like to include on the Medicaid DUR Board agenda at least 45 days in advance of the DUR Board meeting.